Ghazal – Promises

 I have written shayaris in Hindi, but never Ghazal.
-Having read and listened to some excellent Ghazals in Hindi, I kept wondering if I would justice to this form in English.
-Well you never know until you try 🙂 so here’s a Ghazal for you.
+Having read and listened to some excellent Ghazals in Hindi, I kept wondering if I could do justice to this form in English.
+Well, you never know until you try 🙂 so here’s a Ghazal for you.

 Promises